Master of Professional Studies in Product Management > Academics

 The Master of Professional Studies in Product Management’s 30-credit, 10-course curriculum can be completed in 15-months, with students enrolling in two 3-credit courses per 12-week term.

-Term I — Customer Discovery
+Term I — Becoming a Product Manager

 Purpose: